-Grantor Retained Annuity Trusts (GRATs) and Grantor Retained Unitrusts (GRUTs) are based on the fact that gift tax liability is measured by the property’s value at the moment the gift becomes complete.
-By making a gift to an irrevocable nonreversionary trust, but reserving an annuity or unitrust interest for a specified period of years, an individual reduces the taxable value of the gift.
-The gift is calculated by finding the difference between the whole value of the transferred asset and the actuarial value of the interest the grantor retained.
+Grantor Retained Annuity Trusts (GRATs) and Grantor Retained Unitrusts (GRUTs) are attractive gifting vehicles because the amount of the gift is determined by the value of property interest at the time the gift is complete.
+By making a gift to an irrevocable nonreversionary trust, but reserving an annuity or unitrust interest for a specified period of years, the grantor/donor reduces the taxable value of the gift (this is because the value of the property retained by the grantor is not considered part of the gift).
+The gift is difference between the value of the transferred asset and the actuarial value of the interest retained by the grantor.
 (See Chapter 26 regarding GRATs and GRUTs.)

-When the property is ultimately transferred, many years after the grantor contributed the property to the trust, it may have appreciated significantly.
-In essence, this “leverages” the unified credit, since the date of transfer value is typically much greater than the value of trust assets at the inception of the trust.
+When many years after the grantor created the trust, the property is ultimately distributed from the trust to the intended beneficiaries, it may have appreciated significantly.
+Because appreciation occurring after the gift is completed is not considered part of the gift, none of it is subject to gift tax.
+So when the gift was initially completed any gift payable was offset by the unified credit and that was the end of it.
+In essence, this “leverages” the unified credit, because a much smaller amount of the credit was used to offset the gift when its value was significantly less.

 VALUATION OF PROPERTY FOR GIFT TAX PURPOSES